Leaving the University

 In most cases, your last paycheck will be issued consistent with the regular payroll cycle.

 When you leave employment for any reason other than retirement, the university will pay out to you your accrued Compensatory Time (both regular and holiday) and your Vacation Leave (up to a maximum of 176 hours).
 No payment is made for Sick Leave.
-This payout will be included in your final paycheck in most case.
+This payout will be included in your final paycheck in most cases.

-If you leave the university for employment at another state of Kansas agency, your leave (vacation and sick leave balances) will not be paid out but be transferred, up to the maximum allowed by the new agency.
+If you leave the university for employment at another state of Kansas agency, your leave (vacation and sick leave balances) will not be paid out but will be transferred, up to the maximum allowed by the new agency.

 What happens to my retirement benefits? – KPERS